 At precursor thicknesses for which classical solutions do not exist, we have investigated a simple regularization of the equations for which the solution resembles a singular shock.
-The height appears unbounded in this solution as $t \to \infty$, corresponding to weak regularization, and a growing delta mass is concentrated at the shock location.
-Eventually, the close packing concentration φ{max} is exceeded, and the solution loses physical significance.
+These solutions are not at all realistic, partly because the growing delta mass at the shock location means the height is unbounded as $t \to \infty$ , and partly because the close packing concentration $\phi_m$ is eventually exceeded.

-A heuristic explanation was offered in §6 for this behavior in terms of limiting fluxes as $\phi \to \phi{max}$, suggesting that the relative velocity should also vanish in this limit.
-This can be achieved by substituting the hindered settling function (6) of Buscall et al. for that of Richardson and Zaki, and the corresponding Riemann problem appears to be well-posed for all precursor thicknesses.
-We therefore believe the function $f_B(\phi)$ is more appropriate for high-concentration flows.
+A heuristic explanation was offered in section 6 for this exotic behavior: inspecting the limiting fluxes as $\phi \to \phi_m$ suggests the relative velocity should also vanish in this limit.
+This can be achieved by substituting the hindered settling function (6.1) of Buscall et al. for that of Richardson and Zaki, and the resulting Riemann problem appears to be well-posed for all precursor thicknesses.
+Thus physical arguments and the expectation of a well-posed first-order system both suggest that functions such as $f_B(\phi)$ that vanish at $\phi_m$ are most appropriate for this problem.